josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🐍_Ouroborotic_Violence/🗝️_Politics_Memory_Work/⚖️_operatic_capture_and_risks.md

 ## 🏮 Footer

 *⚖️ Operatic Capture & Risks* charts the moment when bureaucracy turns confession into choreography.

-It closes the escalation arc with:
+> 📡 Cross-references:
+>

-- **🩸 Reverse-Victim Logic** — the seed of reversal.
+> - 🩸 Reverse-Victim Logic — *the seed of reversal*
-- **⚖️ Professional Influence & Bureaucratic Capture** — authority lending weight to performance.
+> - ⚖️ Professional Influence & Bureaucratic Capture — *authority lending weight to performance*
-- **🧠 Cognitive Feedback and Bureaucratic Amplification** — conviction hardened by repetition.
+> - 🧠 Cognitive Feedback and Bureaucratic Amplification — *conviction hardened by repetition*

 > *Every institution loves a finale; few survive the encore.*

----

-**Last updated:** 2025-10-31
+_Last updated: 2025-11-12_